Florida's post-Parkland law raising minimum age to purchase a gun to 21 is upheld

 "Between the Fourteenth Amendment's ratification and the close of the nineteenth century, at least sixteen states and the District of Columbia joined Alabama, Kentucky and Tennessee—a total of at least twenty jurisdictions—in banning sales of firearms to 18-to-20-year-olds," Rosenbaum wrote.
 "These regulations, like their pre-ratification predecessors, were state responses to the problem of deaths and injuries that underage firearm users inflicted."

 Much of the 11th Circuit opinion grapples with a question left open by the Supreme Court's June decision -- known as New York State Rifle & Pistol Association, Inc. v.
-Bruen: whether courts should look to the historical record around the Second Amendment's ratification in 1791, or the ratification the 14th Amendment in the 1860s years later.
+Bruen: whether courts should look to the historical record around the Second Amendment's ratification in 1791, or the ratification the 14th Amendment in the 1860s.

 The 11th Circuit, coming down on the side of the more recent interpretation, said that "it makes no sense to suggest that the States would have bound themselves to an understanding of the Bill of Rights—including that of the Second Amendment—that they did not share when they ratified the Fourteenth Amendment."